DHTMLX/gantt-docs/data/desktop/gantt_instance.md

 ## Custom events

-When you load the page with Gantt you need to manually save the IDs of the events in an array before adding them:
+When you load the page with Gantt you need to manually save the IDs of the events to an array before adding them:

 ~~~js
 const onTaskClick = gantt.attachEvent('onTaskClick', (id) => {